Public Transport in Cologne: Buying Tickets and Using Trams

 Watching For Pickpockets

-When traveling with luggage, keep your bags close to you, preferably between your legs or on your lap if you're sitting down.
+When traveling, keep your bags close to you, preferably between your legs or on your lap if you're sitting down.
 It's also advisable not to take out valuables like smartphones or wallets unless necessary while on public transport.

 Being Aware Of Rush Hour Times

-It's important to note that rush hour in Cologne generally takes place between 7:00 am-9:00 am and 4:00 pm-6:00 pm, with most commuters heading to and from work.
+Rush hour in Cologne generally takes place between 7:00 am - 9:00 am and 4:00 pm - 6:00 pm, with most commuters heading to and from work.

-During these peak hours, trains and buses tend to be more crowded than usual, so it's a good idea to plan ahead and give yourself extra time.
+During these peak hours, trains and buses tend to be more crowded than usual, so it's a good idea to plan ahead and give yourself extra time if you're planning to take public transport.

 The Kölner Verkehrs-Betriebe (KVB) is the local transport company in Cologne, responsible for operating the city's public transportation system.